jcelano/docker-configs/README.md

 in general, this will get your instance up and running, you will need to install Docker and Docker Compose, then...

+## Using docker Compose
+docker-compose up

+### Using just docker
 ```
 docker-compose stop && docker-compose rm -f && docker-compose up --force-recreate --build
 ```

+## Logging into the instance
+docker exec -it openmrsdocker_web_1 "/bin/bash"

+##Access the DB from the web instance for testing
+ mysql -h openmrsdocker_db_1 -uopenmrs -ppassword

 ## Containers
 ### openmrs_docker